redricasa/Friend-Finder/README.md

  - JavaScript
  - HTML
  ## Next Steps
-> make the CSS of the web page more unique
+> make the CSS of the web page more unique since both the home.html and survey.html syntax/code was copied from a demo app